Online Maximum Matching with Recourse: Introduction

 In terms of techniques, we analyze both AMP and $L$-Greedy using amortization arguments in which the profit of the algorithms is expressed in terms of weights appropriately distributed over nodes in the graph.
 We achieve these improvements by exploiting properties of augmenting paths in matching algorithms.

 The second part of the paper is devoted to the \emph{edge arrival/departure model}, which is the fully dynamic variant of the online matching problem.
 First, we observe that the analysis of $L$-Greedy and AMP carries through in this model as well.
 On the negative side, we show a lower bound of $(k^2-3k+6)/(k^2-4k+7)$ for all even $k \ge 4$.
 For $k\in \{2,3\}$, the competitive ratio is $3/2$.
-We obtain these lower bounds by modelling the game between the algorithm and the adversary as a game played over \emph{strings} of numbers 0 up to $k$.
+We obtain these lower bounds by modeling the game between the algorithm and the adversary as a game played over \emph{strings} of numbers 0 up to $k$.
+These strings represent alternating paths, and each number represents how many times the algorithm has modified its decision on the corresponding edge.
+This provides a simpler combinatorial aspect to the game played between the adversary and the algorithm.

 We note that, for the analysis of AMP and of L-\textsc{Greedy}, we assume that $k$ is even.
 This assumption is borrowed from \cite{AvitabileMathieu:13:Online} and is required for the analysis.
 Of course for odd $k\geq 3$ these algorithms can be run with budget $k-1$, providing a valid upper bound on the competitive ratio.
 Note that our lower bound in the arrival model holds for all values of $k$.